SuhasPalani/CS525-ADO/assign1_storage_manager/group_11_copy/README.md

 Description: The parameters used by this function are as follows: It opens the file and reads its first block.SM_FileHandle *fileHandle, SM_PageHandle memPage

 Function Name: readPreviousBlock()
-Author: Ramyashree Raghunandan
+Author: Nishchal Gante Ravish
-Description: his function reads the previous block of the page using memory address memPage, parameters used:char* fileName, SM_FileHandle *fHandle
+Description: Using the memory address memPage, this function is used to read the previous block of the page and the params involved are SM_FileHandle *fHandle, char* fileName

 Function Name: readCurrentBlock()
 Author: Suhas Palani